 If imitation is the sincerest form of flattery, then where does that leave "re-imagination"?
 That's the term Singer uses when it turns a 964-generation Porsche 911 into a glorious restomod.
 A company in the U.K. is working on the same formula to restore and recreate old Porsches.
 Theon Design is ready to dole out Singer-esque sports cars, but for less than half the price.

-Singer has a waiting list of about three years for its re-imagined Porsche 911s, and the final price runs around $500,000.
+Singer has a waiting list of about three years for its re-imagined Porsche 911s, and the final price tends to run around $500,000 and often much more.
 That's a long wait and a lot of cash, and now Theon Design provides an alternative.
 Tiff and Paul from the Lovecars YouTube channel have become properly acquainted with Theon Design and its take on both an upgraded Porsche 964 and a restored 911E from the late 1960s.

 So what's Theon's goal with its cars?
-The resto-mods are referred to as re-creations and Theon Design will rebody them in steel or carbon fiber.
+The restomods are referred to as recreations and Theon Design will rebody them in steel or carbon fiber.
 With the engines, customers can start "slow" with rebuilt original engines or jump up to supercharged, bored-out mighty mills.
-The 964 driven in the video above produces about 300 horsepower.
+The 964 driven in the video above produces about 300 hp.

 The vintage Porsche market is exceedingly hot right now.
 Any newcomer has the chance to make a name for itself if it can present a proper car at a reasonable price.
 It appears that Theon Design is poised to do just that, at least for the British market.